• Skip to main content

 I am funny with packing: I fill a couple of bags with heaps of stuff, then I start taking away.
 I usually end up with a small bag, regardless for how long I travel.

-• Regev Elya
+Regev Elya says

 Of course, it’s completely fine.